jordanlevy001/Amazon_Vine_Analysis/README.md

 ## Summary
-Within this dataset, there was no bias for reviews in the Vine program.
+Within this dataset, there was no positivity bias for reviews in the Vine program.
 It is critical to highlight that less than 0.001% of the total reviews in this dataset were from Vine members.
 Only 2 of 3105520 reviews were from Vine members.
 This analysis should be repeated for other available datasets that contain a more equal distribution of Vine and non-Vine member reviews.